 Neighborhood parks are generally designed as "walk-to" parks of approximately five to fifteen acres serving the neighborhood unit.
 The service radius for a neighborhood park is 1/2 mile and is easily accessible to the neighborhood population.
 A neighborhood park is intended to serve a population of up to 5,000 but in many instance may serve more.
 The park requires 2.0 acres per 1,000 population served; however, many times they are smaller.
 Neighborhood parks are typically characterized by family oriented recreation activities such as play apparatus, multi-purpose courts, field games areas, picnic areas, etc. Neighborhood parks are often planned in conjunction with elementary schools because of the similarity in the service areas of both facilities.
-Both, School Park, owned and operated by the Town, are classified as neighborhood parks.
+Both, School Park, owned and operated by the township, and Town Hall Community Park, owned and operated by the Town, are classified as neighborhood parks.